Last Firing of 25

 Ray Quinn who is soon to retire.
 Chief of Staff, Lt Gen Dermot

-pounder and its long association with the Irish Army.
-The list of VIPs
+and its long association with the Irish Army.
+The list of VIPs included

 albeit from a safe distance.
 Quite something, I must say, having